SnowyMouse/invader/CONTRIBUTING.md

   [closed] issues.
 - Ensure your issue is relevant for the latest version of the Invader source code.
 This is why it is recommended that you compile Invader from source.
-- Ensure your issue is not out of scope (see the [scope conventions])
+- Ensure your issue is not out of scope (see the [scope conventions]).

 For new issues, it is recommended to prefix the title with **one** of these:
 - `[New feature]` - New feature for multiple programs or one that doesn't yet